Harrison Walsh

+Harrison Walsh (born 4 March 1996) is a Welsh para discus thrower.

+Career

-Harrison Walsh is a Welsh para discus thrower.
-He participated at the 2022 Commonwealth Games in the athletics competition, being awarded the bronze medal in the men's discus throw (F44)/(F64) event.
+Walsh competed at the 2022 Commonwealth Games in the athletics competition, being awarded the bronze medal in the men's discus throw (F44)/(F64) event.

 Walsh took up discus after a knee injury ended his career as a rugby player at the age of 18.
 He was due to participate at the 2020 Summer Paralympics in the men's discus event but was unable to start because of an ankle injury.

+At the 2024 World Para Athletics Championships Walsh won a bronze medal in the F64 discus throw.

+In his Paralympics debut, at the 2024 Summer Paralympics, Walsh came 7th in the F64 Discus Throw.